-VIDEOS MUST BE RECEIVED IN THE NCA & NDA OFFICE at least THREE WEEKS PRIOR to the championship date.
+VIDEOS MUST BE RECEIVED IN THE NCA & NDA OFFICE at least THREE WEEKS PRIOR to the championship by January 20, 2023.
 Videos not received in the NDA office three weeks prior to the championship date will NOT be reviewed.

 You must email your videos to: ndascoring@varsity.com